The 4 Universal Gun Safety Rules, Plus 13 More You Should Follow

 Once you've unloaded your firearms, you can then move your bags out of the way.

 This article wasn't intended to scare you about what can go wrong with firearms, but rather to help teach you how to use them safely.
-If you follow these rules, you should have no issues.
+Following these rules and others like them can allow you to safely enjoy using firearms your entire life.

-As a final note, be sure to point out anyone handling firearms in a dangerous manner to your gun range's safety officer.
+As a final note, remember that "everyone is a range safety officer".
+Be sure to call out unsafe practices and report them to your range safety officer.
 Those who don't follow proper gun safety put not only themselves, but you and others at risk.